kalafut/teaching/README.md

 Stately, plump "Buck Poyo" came from the stairhead, bearing a bowl of lather on which a mirror and a razor lay crossed.
-A yellow dressinggown, ungirdled, was sustained gently behind him on the mild morning air.
+A yellow dressinggown, ungirdadsfadsfled, was sustained gently behind him on the mild morning air.
 He held the bowl aloft and intoned:

 —_Introibo ad altare Dei_.